I’m a huge fan of Allbirds shoes, so I was excited when they released a new high-performance shoe designed for running.

 Even if you don’t plan to do any jogging, it’s worth considering the Dashers if you want a more supportive shoe than the rest of the Allbirds range.

-In this Allbirds Dashers review, I share the pros and cons of these running shoes after running over 140km (87 miles) in them in the last five months.
-Most of my runs are 5 – 10km (3 – 6 miles).
+In this Allbirds running shoes review, I share the pros and cons after running over 1200km (745 miles) in the Dashers in the last three years (across three pairs).
+Most of my runs are 5 – 12km (3 – 7.5 miles).

 The Tree Dashers are available in the same design for men and women, so this review applies to both, although I tried the women’s version.

-I also compare the Allbirds Tree Dashers vs Allbirds Wool Runners (which confusingly aren’t designed for running despite the name), which I love for general wear.
+I also compare the Allbirds Tree Dashers vs Allbirds Wool Runners (which confusingly aren’t designed for running despite the name), which I love for general wear, and the new Allbirds Tree Flyers.

 Contents